canaxess/presentations/a11y-camp-2020/README.md

 | H48: Using ol, ul and dl for lists or groups of links | groups of related links use &lt;ol&gt;, &lt;ul&gt;, &lt;dl&gt; |

 ### Test outcome
-Applying this technique For success criterion 1.3.1 Info and Relationships means 13 individual tests can be identified.
+Applying this technique For [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/WAI/WCAG21/quickref/#info-and-relationships) means 13 individual tests can be identified.
 Your results may be different and may include fewer or greater tests.

-Working out your own tests helps you begin to understand what can be tested in a consistent way.
+Working out your own tests helps you begin to understand what types of elements tested in a consistent way.
 | Category  | Success Criterion              | Individal Test                                                                               |
 |:-----------|:--------------------------------|:------------------------------------------------------------------------------------|
 | Structure | 1.3.1 Info and Relationships | headings are used to structure content                                           |